thibaudcolas/almanac.httparchive.org/src/content/en/2022/accessibility.md

 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Accessibility
 description: Accessibility chapter of the 2022 Web Almanac covering ease of reading, navigation, forms, media, ARIA, and accessibility apps.
-authors: [SaptakS, scottdavis99]
+authors: [SaptakS, scottdavis99, thibaudcolas]
 reviewers: [shantsis]
 analysts: [thibaudcolas]
 editors: [dereknahman]
 translators: []
 SaptakS_bio: Saptak S is a human rights centered web developer, focusing on usability, security, privacy and accessibility topics in web development.
-He is a contributor and maintainer of various different open source projects like <a hreflang="en" href="https://www.a11yproject.com">The A11Y Project</a>, <a hreflang="en" href="https://onionshare.org/">OnionShare</a> and <a hreflang="en" href="https://wagtail.io/">Wagtail</a>.
+He is a contributor and maintainer of various different open source projects like <a hreflang="en" href="https://www.a11yproject.com">The A11Y Project</a>, <a hreflang="en" href="https://onionshare.org/">OnionShare</a> and <a hreflang="en" href="https://wagtail.org/">Wagtail</a>.
 You can find him blogging at <a hreflang="en" href="https://saptaks.blog">saptaks.blog</a>.
 scottdavis99_bio: Scott Davis is an author and Digital Accessibility Advocate with <a hreflang="en" href="https://www.thoughtworks.com/">Thoughtworks</a>, where he focuses on leading-edge / innovative / emerging / non-traditional aspects of web development.
 "Digital Accessibility is so much more than a compliance checkbox; Accessibility is a springboard for innovation."
+thibaudcolas_bio: Thibaud Colas is a web developer and open source contributor focusing on accessibility topics.
+He is a core contributor to the <a hreflang="en" href="https://wagtail.org/">Wagtail</a> CMS, and a member of the accessibility team for <a hreflang="en" href="https://www.djangoproject.com/">Django</a>.
 results: https://docs.google.com/spreadsheets/d/1ladaKh6RbtMKQwkccwxDJGQf85KyhfLrtlM_9e9sLH8/
-featured_quote: TODO
+featured_quote: Good accessibility benefits everyone, not just those with disabilities.
+This is one of the core principles of Universal Design.
+After the COVID-19 pandemic started, more and more people have been reliant on the internet.
+Likewise,  accessibility needs to improve as well, or we risk alienating a lot of people.
+Although the state of web accessibility still leaves a lot to be desired, we did see an overall improvement in sites’ accessibility this year.
-featured_stat_1: TODO
+featured_stat_1: 8%
-featured_stat_label_1: TODO
+featured_stat_label_1: Sites using `prefers-color-scheme` to adjust styles based on light/dark mode
-featured_stat_2: TODO
+featured_stat_2: 22.9%
-featured_stat_label_2: TODO
+featured_stat_label_2: Mobile sites that pass color contrast audit in Lighthouse
-featured_stat_3: TODO
+featured_stat_3: 9%
-featured_stat_label_3: TODO
+featured_stat_label_3: Sites using `:focus-visible`, compared to only 0.6% last year
 ---

 ## Introduction